 Cheryl Ann Raine is both a CCM and Miami graduate, with a Masters of Music Education in Supervision and a Major in Organ.
-She has been active as a music educator and church musician for over 35 years.
-Cheryl is the current Music Director of Hartzell UMC and is an adjunct professor here at the College of Mt.
-St. Joseph, teaching Organ lessons and Class Piano.
-Degrees: M.S.
-Music Education, Miami University.
+She has been active as a music educator and church musician for over 40 years.
+Cheryl is in her 5th year as Organist at Fleming Road United Church of Christ.

 Instrument or Specialty:

 Darlene taught her first piano lesson as a teenager and loved her award-winning high school show choir.
 After earning her Music Education degree from Florida State University, she taught high school and middle school choir and trained church vocal groups in Florida.
 In 1999, she moved to Cincinnati and established her private voice and piano studio; additionally, she taught preschool music classes and participated in church music programs.